jessepav/lacygoill-wiki-backup/awk/sed.md

    - if it does, go to next line and compare it to the end of the range if not, go to next line and compare it to the start of the range

-   - continue until the current input line; each time there's a match reverse the comparison (start of range ↔ end of range)
+   - continue until the current input line; each time there's a match, reverse the comparison (start of range ↔ end of range)

-   - upon reaching the current input line, if sed is now comparing the line with the start of the range, and it doesn't match, it's considered to be outside the range; in *all* other cases, it's considered to be inside:
+Upon reaching the current input line, if  sed is now comparing the line with the start of  the range,  and it doesn't  match, it's considered  to be  outside the range; in *all* other cases, it's considered to be inside:

-       + if it's comparing the line with the start of the range and it matches, the line is considered to be the first line in a new range
+   - if it's comparing the line with the start of the range and it matches, the line is considered to be the first line in a new range

-       + if it's comparing the line with the end of the range and it matches, the line is considered to be the last line in the current range
+   - if it's comparing the line with the end of the range and it matches, the line is considered to be the last line in the current range

-       + if it's comparing the line with the end of the range and it does *not* match, the line is considered to be in the middle of the current range
+   - if it's comparing the line with the end of the range and it does *not* match, the line is considered to be in the middle of the current range

 ##
 ### What's the output of the next command?